Avaneeshakrishna/TwitterClone/README.md

 ## 📌 Project Description: Twitter Clone (MERN Stack)

 This project is a fully functional Twitter Clone built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
 It replicates key features of Twitter, including user authentication, post creation, likes, comments, profile management, and real-time notifications.
 The project was developed as a learning and side project to enhance my full-stack development skills.
-I followed this [YouTube tutorial](https://www.youtube.com/watch?v=4GUVz2psWUg) as a foundation but introduced several optimizations, including improved API performance, state management with React Query, and UI enhancements with TailwindCSS and DaisyUI.
+I followed this [YouTube](https://www.youtube.com/watch?v=4GUVz2psWUg) as a foundation but introduced several optimizations, including improved API performance, state management with React Query, and UI enhancements with TailwindCSS and DaisyUI.
 It serves as a great reference for anyone looking to understand modern web development with React, Node.js, MongoDB, and cloud deployment.

 ## 🚀 Getting Started